Papel Picado: 5 Fun Facts and Its Significance on Day of the Dead

-WHAT IS PAPEL PICADO?
+WHAT IS MEXICAN PAPEL PICADO?

 Aztec Roots: Papel picado, a pre-columbian craft, dates back to the Aztecs who used to use the bark of mulberry and wild fig trees to make and decorate a rough paper called amatl.
 They used this tree bark “paper” to make flags and banners, and used it to adorn homes, streets, fields, and temples.

 Spanish Influence: This practice evolved in the 18th century when the Spaniards introduced many new foreign products to the region of Mexico, including tissue paper.
 Tissue paper is referred to as papel china in Mexico, which translates to “paper from China.”
+The Spanish church would later commission artisans to make thousands of strings of papel picado with different designs for religious festivals where they hung in church plazas and lined the streets.
+That was when artisans began to apply this ancient art form to a new material, and thus, papel picado came to be the quintessential fiesta decoration we are familiar with today.

 HOW IS PAPEL PICADO USED IN MEXICAN CULTURE?

-Papel picado is used for a variety of celebrations and events in Mexican culture, including Day of the Dead, weddings, birthdays, baptisms, and religious festivals.
-These colorful decorations are often hung in homes, streets, and public places to add color and festivity to the occasion.
+These colorful decorations are often hung in homes, streets, and public places to add bright color and a festive vibe to the occasion.
+They’re even used to decorate party invitations!

 Papel Picado Fun Facts: From Pre-Columbian Times to Modern Celebrations; Papel picado significance day of the dead